Introduction

 These are the key features and benefits of IBM Z Open Editor:

-IBM Z Open Editor is available as an extension for Visual Studio Code (VS Code), which is becoming the most popular development environment according to recent surveys.
+IBM Z Open Editor is available as an extension for Visual Studio Code (VS Code), which is the most popular development environment according to recent surveys.
 With so many current and next generation developers having experience with VS Code, IBM Enterprise language support in VS Code makes enterprise programming more attractive and productive by allowing developers to use this popular editor, with the option to integrate numerous other extensions from the VS Code Marketplace.

 • Full language support via the Language Server Protocol (LSP)

-The extension supports many COBOL, PL/I, HLASM, and REXX capabilities that were not available in traditional editing environments such as ISPFopen in new window, by providing Language Server Protocolopen in new window implementations.
+The extension supports many COBOL, PL/I, HLASM, REXX, and JCL capabilities that were not available in traditional editing environments such as ISPFopen in new window, by providing Language Server Protocolopen in new window implementations.
 See above for the list of key features.
 Although supported by many other editors now, the Language Server Protocol was specifically created for VS Code and therefore is a good way for providing language support in the editor.

 • Extended language server capabilities for more productivity